 Collaboration yields the most effective, thorough cases.
 You are encouraged to work together with your agency and client partners to submit a case.

-Final Round judges evaluate finalists against other finalists within each category.
-Similar to Round One, all elements of each case are reviewed and scored.
-Final Round judging also involves a discussion among the judges in the room about the finalists in the category, before finalizing scores.
+Final Round Judges review finalists against other finalists within their category, and like Round One, all elements of each case are reviewed and scored.
+Final Round judges discuss the finalists in the category before finalizing their scores.

 Grand Effie Judging

 The Grand Effie represents the single best case entered in a given year.
 There will likely be something 'breakthrough' about it with the express purpose and proven capability of delivering outstanding effectiveness.